-Cargo battens, as they are called comprise portable wooden battens fitted to the inner edge of the side frames.
-So that an inner barrier is created to prevent cargoes touching shipside & to enhance ventilation within cargo hold.
-This is done to avoid cargo damage due to absorption of moist being in touch with ship-sweat.
+Cargo battens, also known as side battens, are portable wooden battens fitted to the inner edge of the side frames.
+They create an inner barrier to prevent cargoes from touching the shipside and enhance ventilation within the cargo hold, thus avoiding cargo damage due to moisture absorption from ship sweat.

-In the dry bulk trades, there are essentially five grades of hold cleanliness:
+In the dry bulk trades, there are five main grades of hold cleanliness: